DanielMcAssey/GEKKO/README.md

 --TODO--

+## Demo

+You can view a live version of this project at [gek.pw](https://gek.pw)

 ## Documentation

-All documentation can be found on the [Wiki](https://github.com/DanielMcAssey/GEKKO/wiki)
+All documentation can be found on the [wiki](https://github.com/DanielMcAssey/GEKKO/wiki)

 ## License
 This project is licensed under the MIT license, please read LICENSE.txt for more information.